daiquanyu/AdvT4NE_WWW2019/README.md

-# Adversarial Training Methods for Network Embedding.
+# Adversarial Training Methods for Network Embedding

 This is our implementation for the following paper: